-Women have made substantial contributions to nuclear science from its earliest days and continuing into today.
+Women have made substantial contributions to chemistry, physics and nuclear science from the earliest days of exploration of radiation through to the development of nuclear power.
+These contributions continue today, despite most women experiencing severe obstacles and handicaps in access to education, research and employment opportunities and funding.
+Many succeeded anyway, sometimes at great personal cost.
 In honor of Women’s History Month, we are pleased to introduce a few of these amazing scientists, researchers, innovators, regulators and leaders to you.
-(Names in white and black and white images are historical contributors.
-Color images and names in gold are women working today.)
+Names in white (with corresponding black and white images) are historical contributors.
+Names in gold (and color images) are contemporary women working today.
+(Some contemporary women in the below list link directly to their LinkedIn profiles and you’ll find their image there.)

 Tikvah Alper